ApprenticeAI/frapy/docs/topics/feed-exports.rst

 Standard output
 ---------------

-The feeds are written to the standard output of the Scrapy process.
+The feeds are written to the standard output of the Frapy process.

 -   URI scheme: ``stdout``
 -   Example URI: ``stdout:``